TAFTA: Doing Business in Thailand with the Thailand–Australia Free Trade Agreement

 GPS Legal Understands TAFTA

 The process for receiving an FBC under TAFTA usually takes around 60 days from start to finish.
 This is much shorter than applying for an FBL, which can take up to six months or longer.
 GPS Legal is happy to discuss your options for establishing a business in Thailand, whether through TAFTA or other structures.
-Contact us today for your free 30-minute initial consultation.
+Contact us today for a consultation.

 SHARE